October 25, 2022

 Other diseases can be carried and passed on by animals that are otherwise healthy, such as E. coli bacteria that is passed on to a human via an animal’s fur or something that the animal is wearing.
-Pet Partners addresses this risk with hygiene requirements for both therapy animals and humans; these measures include bathing and grooming animals before visits, use of equipment that can be easily cleaned and doesn’t present infection risks, use of barriers during visits, and strong hand hygiene protocols for both handlers and people who interact with therapy animals.
+Pet Partners addresses this risk with hygiene requirements for both therapy animals and humans.
+These measures include the following:

 Our work bringing the human-animal bond to more people is another way that One Health is relevant to Pet Partners.
 The core concept of animals helping to improve human health and well-being is in line with the approach of One Health.
 Connecting people who can benefit from interactions with happy, loving therapy animals is a great example of an interdisciplinary approach to health.
 Supporting research and empirical evidence on the effects of these interactions is another example.
 And advocating for consistent standards and increased access to therapy animals is yet another example.

-“One Health is a useful framework for maximizing the positive health effects of animal-assisted interventions and the human animal bond,” says Dr. Peter Rabinowitz, Director of the Center for One Health Research at the University of Washington and a member of Pet Partners’ Human-Animal Bond Advisory Board.
-“In the animal therapy setting, it is important to consider the health of the patient as well as the health and welfare of the therapy animal.
+“One Health is a useful framework for maximizing the positive health effects of animal-assisted interventions and the human animal bond,” says Dr. Peter Rabinowitz, Director of the Center for One Health Research at the University of Washington.
+“In the therapy animal setting, it is important to consider the health of the patient as well as the health and welfare of the therapy animal.
 At the same time, it is important to ensure a calm, healing, and safe environment for both the therapy animal team and the patient.”

 The importance of One Health to our therapy animal teams and the people they visit reflects the importance of looking at human, animal, and environmental health as a whole, and addressing public health through all these avenues.
 Our support of the One Health approach is also reflected in our advocacy activities.
-We have joined the One Health Coalition in support of the One Health Act of 2019.
+We joined the One Health Coalition in support of the One Health Act of 2019.
+The act did not pass during the 116th Congress, but was reintroduced for the 117th Congress in March 2021.
 This legislation would establish a framework for federal agencies to coordinate One Health activities under a One Health program.
 This action would significantly increase the use of One Health frameworks to address public health issues and improve health for all.